 You can build a simple DIY fire pit for roasting s’mores, or invest a little more sweat equity and build an outdoor fireplace.
 Add simple seating, potted plants, and maybe even a bit of shade in the form of a canopy for the seating area.
 And don’t forget citronella tiki torches to light the way to your backyard oasis; they’ll also help keep the mosquitos at bay in the summer.

 PRO TIP: Preserve your fire pit stones or concrete bricks with a professional quality concrete and stone sealer.
-It will keep maintenance time and costs down by protecting against the growth of mold and mildew and preventing stains.
+It will keep maintenance time and costs down by protecting against UV and water damage while helping to prevent stains.

 Give your home an instant facelift with some easy weekend projects that can increase your curb appeal: